YounessHajiDev/inkmatchingweb/STENCILS_FEATURE.md

 # Stencils Feature

 ## Overview
-The Stencils page allows users to upload their own tattoo stencil images or generate them using AI (DALL-E 3).
+The Stencils page allows users to upload their own tattoo stencil images or generate them using AI (DALL-E 3), and send them directly to artists through the integrated messaging system.

 ## Features